Carmen: Malmö Opera

 Alexander Grove, som var Carmens svartsjuke älskare Don José, sjöng med samma hetta som hon, men med mer smärta i rösten.

-Alexander Grove, who was Carmen's jealous lover Don José, sang with the same intensity as her, but with more emotional pain carried through the voice.
+Alexander Grove, who was Carmen's jealous lover Don José, sang with the same intensity as her, but with more excitement in the voice.

 Five:15: Scottish Opera